AbelJJohn/testing/sample_files/README.md

 2. Checking input file naming style.
 The requirement wants metadata only from `sample_file_\*.txt`.
 Show that this is resolved in the code.

 3. Checking data availability.
-If requests fails to get a response due to network time out, either run the request again or log connection issue.
+If requests fails to get a response due to network time out, run the request again or log the issue if the team has a monitoring system.

 4. Checking data quality.
 If a file is empty or one large word ensure that the logic  returns as the requirements specify.